-Including third party competing products at the online shop that resolves from the disputed domain name and not disclosing the (lack of) relationship with the Complainant do not meet the criteria for a bona fide offering of goods or services as established in Oki Data Americas, Inc. v.
-ASD, Inc., supra.
+Including links to third party websites that sell third party competing products at the online shop that resolved from the disputed domain name and not disclosing the (lack of) relationship with the Complainant do not meet the criteria for a bona fide offering of goods or services as established in Oki Data Americas, Inc. v.
+ASD, Inc, supra.